grimmer0125/d4c-queue/README.md

    3. Decorator.
 2. Use third party library Denque to implement a FIFO queue for O(1) speed.
 Using built-in JavaScript array will have O(n) issue.
 3. Optional parameter to inherit previous error
-4. Able to pass arguents and get return value for each task function
+4. Able to pass arguments and get return value for each task function
-5. Support browser/node.js
+5. \*Support browser/node.js [need testing]
 6. Typescript typing
+7. Support `async function`, a function to return `promise`, and a normal function.

 ## Tutorial & Usage